 | Tip | Description |

-| Windows Subsystem for Linux | Enables the execution of Linux commands and applications directly on Windows. |
+| Windows Subsystem for Linux | Makes it possible to run Linux command’s and applications directly on Windows. |

-| God Mode | A feature that provides access to all configuration options in Windows via a single window. |
+| God Mode | A feature that provides access to all configuration options in Windows through a single window. |

-| Custom Keyboard Shortcuts | Set your own keyboard shortcuts to quickly call up frequently used programs or functions. |
+| Custom Shortcuts | Set your own shortcuts to quickly launch frequently used programs’ or functions. |

-Use of the Windows Subsystem for Linux
+Using the Windows Subsystem for Linux

 With the Windows Subsystem for Linux (WSL)